adenta/install-help/README.md

 # install-help

-Installing things is painful.
-This repository will contain help files with the resources I use to get things installed.
+Every time I have to reinstall things on my Chromebook, I run into the same issues.
+This is a public resource where I will document the things that I have to run to get everything to work properly, when I run into a problem.